savagerunderscorelex/Stop-Being-A-Weenie/README.md

 ## About

 Stop Being A Weenie is a game where you play as a Wiener Dog / Dachshund.
-The goal of the game is to collect all the hotdogs scattered around the map in each level
+The goal of the game is to eat all the hotdogs scattered around the map in each level to advance to the next level.
+However, the levels get progressively harder, with a higher number of hotdogs to eat and with more difficult obstacles to overcome.

 **Time Spent:** ![Hackatime: Time Spent on this project](https://hackatime-badge.hackclub.com/U08UGTGS4HE/Stop-Being-A-Weenie )

 ## Journey

+I originally started this project for Jumpstart, but I found it difficult to actually start the project.
+My original idea for this project was a platformer game with a hotdog as the playing character.
+However, I couldn't actually find a free hot dog character sprite to make the project of, so I changed the game to include a wiener dog going around eating hotdogs as the main theme for the game.

+Like many of my other projects, I had to learn a lot of things to actually make it work (shown through the 15 tutorials and forum posts I had to look through).
+I try to usually start a project and use tutorials to fill through the gaps of my knowledge.
+Even with the first resources I used, I face a looooot of issue when working on this project.
+Sometimes, my code that I previously worked on to get working would stop working, and I would have to find another way to get the code to work the way I would want it to.
+I also spent some time using a pathway method for the platforms, which ended up not working too well for my project (and I would say was too complicated for me to understand).
+This project really deepened my knowledge of how to use Godot and the Godot Script languge(?).

 ## Tutorials and Resources

+Recently, I've added the resources I used to create a project to my README.md files.
+I like to do this so that if I ever want to complete another project, I can look at these resources to give myself a refresher.
+This list also credits the creators of the fonts, images, and assets that I used to create this project (though one day, hopefully, I will make my own).

 ### Tutorials/Videos